rstudio/education.rstudio.com/content/blog/2020-05-15-learnr/index.markdown

 This was one of my biggest concerns about running a live lesson with a learnr tutorial: given limitations on hours & data, would the app (hosted through [shinyapps.io](https://www.shinyapps.io/)) crash when everyone tried to use it?

-RStudio’s [Barret Schloerke](http://schloerke.com/) directed me to this [essential post](https://cran.r-project.org/web/packages/learnr/vignettes/shinyapps-publishing.html) by Angela Li ([\@CivicAngela](https://twitter.com/CivicAngela)), which answers this question exactly.
+RStudio’s [Barret Schloerke](http://schloerke.com/) directed me to this [essential post](https://cran.r-project.org/web/packages/learnr/vignettes/shinyapps-publishing.html) by Angela Li (<a href="https://twitter.com/CivicAngela"><i class="fab fa-twitter"></i></a>), which answers this question exactly.
 Following Angela’s super helpful post, and expecting ~75 people to simultaneously start and use the app for ~30 min during the lesson, I decided to:

 - Upgrade my subscription to Basic ($99/month - check with your school / university to see if they already have a shinyapps.io subscription or could get one to support teaching)
 - Max out instances (to 5 with a Basic subscription)